csvl/SEMA/README.md

 ```
 * `run_name` :  Name for the experiments (default : "")
 * `nrounds` :  Number of rounds for training (default : 5)
+* `demonstration` :  If set, use specific dataset for each client (up to 3) to simulate different dataset in clients, else use the same input folder dataset for all clients (default : False)
+* `hostnames` : Hostnames for celery clients
+* `smodel` : Only for deep learning model: Share model type, 1 partly aggregation (client do not have necessary the same family samples) and 0 fully aggregation (default: 0)

+Experiments purpose arguments:
 * `sround` :  Restart from sround (default : 0)
 * `nparts` :  Number of partitions (default : 3)
 * `FLRtrain` :  FL train rotate (default : False)
-* `demonstration` :  If set, use specific dataset for each client (up to 3) to simulate different dataset in clients, else use the same input folder dataset for all clients (default : False)
-* `hostnames` : Hostnames for celery clients

 You can use any arguments of the toolchain in addition.